 Please note: the LC4 connectors, splitters, and controller are not waterproof.
 Therefore it is essential you store them in a waterproof junction box or housing to protect from water splashes and outdoor elements.

 When deciding where to mount your waterproof strip lights, remember that prolonged exposure to harsh chemicals like chlorine and salt water could wear down the strip housing over time.
 We recommend mounting your lights around the rim above the water.

 Apply strips 1 and 3 clockwise around your pool rim and strips 2 and 4 counterclockwise.
 If you have a flat surface, use mounting clips to secure the strips in place as you go.

 For above-water installation, drill small holes under your pool rim in the trusses approximately every 2 feet.
 Use cable ties to anchor the strip to the truss.
 You can also use speed nuts or cotter pins for strip anchoring to avoid drilling holes.

 Plug the power supply’s attached cord into an outlet, and enjoy your LED pool lighting system!
 Refill your pool with water, but make sure to leave space between the water line and the lights.

-Complete your outdoor space with our wide selection of landscape lights— from motion sensor security lighting to decorative deck and patios illumination.
+For more waterproof lighting solutions, see our entire line of IP68 LED strip lights.
+Our large collection features single-color and color-changing options.
+Complete your outdoor space with our wide selection of landscape lights— from motion sensor security lighting to decorative deck and patio illumination.

 For technical questions, don’t hesitate to call us toll free at 866-590-3533.
 Our customer service and technical support teams are available from 8:30 a.m. to 8 p.m.
 CDT Monday-Thursday and 8:30 a.m. to 4 p.m.
 CDT on Friday.